 Bribery: An Overview

-Bribes are always intended to influence or alter the action of various individuals and go hand in hand with both political and public corruption.
-No written agreement is necessary to prove this crime, but a prosecutor generally must show corrupt intent.
-In most situations, both the person offering the bribe and the person accepting can be charged.
+Bribes are always intended to influence or alter the action of various individuals, and they go hand in hand with both political and public corruption.
+No written agreement is necessary to prove this crime, but a prosecutor generally must show intent to influence.
+In most situations, both the person offering the bribe — the briber — and the person accepting it can be charged.
 Incomplete attempts to bribe or even failure to report conflicts of interests, gifts, or kickbacks received by public officials can also be a crime.